tarantool/doc/doc/how-to/vshard_quick.rst

     In particular, this option informs other replica set members that the ``replicator`` user should be used to connect to the current instance.
 *   ``iproto.advertise.sharding`` specifies how to advertise the current instance to a router and rebalancer.

+The cluster topology defined in the :ref:`following section <vshard-quick-start-configuring-cluster-topology>` also specifies the ``iproto.advertise.client`` option for each instance.
+This option accepts a URI used to advertise the instance to clients.

 ..  _vshard-quick-start-configuring-cluster-bucket-count: